 3 actionable tasks: 3 executed

 Your logger can implement any of the listener interfaces listed below.
-When you register a logger, only the logging for the interfaces that it implements is replaced.
+When you register a logger, only the logging for the interfaces it implements is replaced.
 Logging for the other interfaces is left untouched.
 You can find out more about the listener interfaces in Build lifecycle events.

 1. Not compatible with the configuration cache.